ToniEstarlich/Smile_Clinic/README.md

 ## Overview

 Smile Clinic Dental is a fictional dental clinic created to demonstrate a comprehensive and user-friendly website for a dental practice.
-This project includes various features to simulate a real-world dental clinic website.
+This project includes various features to simulate a dental clinic website.

 ## Features

 - **Home Page**: Overview of Smile Clinic Dental, including mission and services.
 - **Services Page**: Detailed descriptions of fictional dental services offered.
 - **Testimonials**: Patient feedback and reviews.
-- **Insurance and Financial Information**: Details about fictional accepted insurance plans and payment options.
+- **Financial Information**: Details about fictional accepted insurance plans and payment options.
-- **Online Appointment Scheduling**: Simulated online booking system.
-- **Tele-Dentistry Consultations**: Mock virtual dental consultations.
-- **Patient Reminder System**: Simulated automated appointment reminders.
 - **Post-Treatment Follow-Up**: Mock personalized follow-up care.

 ## Technologies Used